RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 ## Lifetime Value (LTV) Prediction

 RevenueCat predicts the lifetime value (LTV) of paid subscriptions based on the prior retention rates of subscriptions on the same product, or of a mix of fallback dimensions when sufficient data for the purchased product is unavailable.
-Our dataset of ____ apps, _____ subscriptions, and over $4B tracked revenue through our platform allows us to reliably estimate lifetime value outcomes.
+Our dataset of >50k apps, >450M subscriptions, and over $4B tracked revenue through our platform allows us to reliably estimate lifetime value outcomes.

 ### When we predict LTV

 We predict up to 24 month LTV for all paid subscriptions that are not cancelled or expired.
-That predicted LTV is included in cells marked with [color code] on the right side of the diagonal divider in the table.
+Whenever a data point contains predicted revenue, it will be marked with [color code] on the right side of the diagonal divider in the table.

 [example screenshot of the split between realized cells vs. predicted cells]